nextstrain/cli/doc/aws-batch.md

 It's quickest to [create the launch template][create-launch-template] using the AWS Console, although you can also do it on the command-line.

+Give your launch template any name.

-First, add to the launch template an EBS storage volume with the device name `/dev/xvda`, volume size you want (e.g. 200 GiB), and a volume type of `gp3`.
-Make sure that the volume is marked for deletion on instance termination, or you'll end up paying for old volumes indefinitely!
+Under the "Storage" section, add a new volume with EBS storage type.
+Specify a custom device device name of `/dev/xvda`, a volume size you want (e.g. 200 GiB), and a volume type of `gp3`.
+Make sure that the volume is marked for deletion on termination, or you'll end up paying for old volumes indefinitely!
 This sets the size of the shared volume available to all containers on a single EC2 instance.

 Next, under the "Advanced details" section, make sure that "EBS-optimized instance" is enabled.

-Create the launch template and note its id or name.

 Finally, create a new Batch compute environment that uses your launch template and associate that new compute environment with your Batch job queue.
 Note